Table of contents

 This feature effectively allows you to mark invoices as "complete" even if the client has underpaid.

-If you instead enter an amount in the PAID field that's more than the amount outstanding on the invoice, MIDAS will mark the difference as a credit on the invoice, and will add that difference as a credit on the client's record in the database (any credit associated with a client record in MIDAS is automatically deducted from their next invoice).
+If you instead enter an amount in the PAID field that's more than the amount outstanding on the invoice, MIDAS will offer an "Apply over payment as client credit?" option.
+If this option is selected when updating the invoice's status, the over payment amount will be added as a credit on the client's record in the database.
+Any credit associated with a client record is then automatically deducted from their next invoice.